The Atriva Approach

 - Benefit 2: Inhibition of overwhelming cytokine response

-These observations established the working hypothesis to study ATR-002 in COVID-19 clinically and led to a pivotal Phase II study which will start in July 2020.
+These observations established the working hypothesis to study ATR-002 in COVID-19 clinically and led to a pivotal Phase II study which will start in fall 2020.
 The multicenter, double-blind, randomized, placebo-controlled trial will evaluate the efficacy of ATR-002 in hospitalized patients with moderate COVID-19.

 Influenza can be treated with a variety of approved drugs.
 However, all currently available therapeutic agents either only treat the symptoms of the flu and/or target viral proteins.
 High mutation rates resulting from the rapid multiplication of the virus lead to the insurgence of resistances.
 In addition, the existing antiviral medications have a short therapeutic window and must be administered latest within 48 hours after the onset of symptoms.